hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ### Header

 A Header provides a fixed space at the top of the List.
-Typically Headers house a search feature that allows the user to search/filter through the available options in the list.
+Typically, Headers house a search feature that allows the user to search/filter through the available options in the list.
 This is great for really long lists when filtering on complex datasets.

 <div class="hds-dropdown__content">
   <Doc::ListContainer class="hds-dropdown__list">